About us

 Guided and empowered by the Holy Spirit, we seek to be a prophetic sign of hope through our work, words and witness of life.

-We are a community of disciples on mission, laity and clergy working together to make the Good News of Jesus Christ known.
+We are a community of disciples called to grow together and support each other in our call to make the Good News of Jesus Christ known.

 We value